 Treatment of Chronic Cholecystitis

 Laparoscopic cholecystectomy Surgery Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
-In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
-Gallstones... read more is indicated to prevent symptom recurrence and further biliary complications.
+Gallstones tend to be asymptomatic.
+The most common symptom is biliary colic; gallstones do not cause dyspepsia... read more is indicated to prevent symptom recurrence and further biliary complications.
 This procedure is particularly appropriate for the porcelain gallbladder associated with gallbladder carcinoma Tumors of the Gallbladder and Bile Ducts Gallbladder and bile duct tumors can cause extrahepatic biliary obstruction.
 Symptoms may be absent but often are constitutional or reflect biliary obstruction.
 Diagnosis is based on ultrasonography... read more .